Last Updated on December 5, 2023 by Sharon Advik

 I think it’s quickly becoming one of my favorite lenses.

-So the 16 to 35 f4 does make a super good video lens, especially when you’ve got a nice wide landscape to show people or maybe a cityscape or architecture or potentially real estate.
+So the 16 to 35 f4 makes a super good video lens, especially when you’ve got a lovely wide landscape to show people, maybe a cityscape, architecture, or potentially real estate.

-And I’ll probably be using it a lot more for actual vlogging than I will for shooting quote-unquote cinematic footage.
+And I’ll probably use it more for actual vlogging than for shooting quote-unquote cinematic footage.

-But the main reason that I actually purchased this lens is to use it as a landscape photography lens.
+But the main reason I purchased this lens is to use it as a landscape photography lens.

-I just really love the wide focal length; it just makes your epic landscapes look even more epic.
+I love the wide focal length; it makes your landscapes look even more epic.